HenriqueNPinho/FEUP-FSI/LOGBOOK6.md

 ### Task 2: Printing out the Server Program's Memory

->A. The goal for task 2.a is to read the first 4 bytes of our string (the >one we send to the server).
-For this we change our string to have the 4 bytes >we want to read in the beginning (in our case we chose 0xAABBCCDD).
-After >that, we write “%x” as many times as needed until we reach the beginning of >our string, in which the content of our string is read by the printf().
+>A. The goal for task 2.a is to read the first 4 bytes of our string (the one >we send to the server).
+For this we change our string to have the 4 bytes we >want to read in the beginning (in our case we chose 0xAABBCCDD).
+After that, >we write “%x” as many times as needed until we reach the beginning of our >string, in which the content of our string is read by the printf().
 >
 >- In our case the amount of “%x” needed was 64.
 This number can be obtained >by trial and error, however a better way to find it is to use gdb and its >position and where we are in the stack.
 >
 >![week6_1](https://cdn.discordapp.com/attachments/913904956468252695/915282120258228264/week6_task2a.jpg)

->B. b)	For task 2.b we needed to read the secret message stored in the heap >area.
+>B.	For task 2.b we needed to read the secret message stored in the heap >area.
 >
 >- The server already gives us the address for the message, as such we can >utilize of our own string and what we did in task 2.a to perform task 2.b.
 >